Palma stops new vacation rentals: How the city can now restore balance

 What is missing from the debate

 People mostly talk about noise and quality of life.
 Less attention is paid to the economic side effects: rent pressure, conversion of housing, jobs in cleaning, gastronomy and mediation, and the city’s tax base.
+The broader socio-economic effects of tourism are well documented by UNWTO's guidance on sustainable tourism.
 In the short term, it may seem that more housing becomes available for long-term rentals, but owners who achieved high returns from holiday rentals might sell or convert to more exclusive long-term offerings.
 That tends to push prices up in the medium term.

 Island workers are also vulnerable.
 Seasonal staff earn a large part of their annual wages in sectors that depend directly on short-term rentals.
 A sudden cut without accompanying measures would endanger jobs – from room cleaning to the beach promenade bar.